zaedaamrin/e-motion-cornell/design/design-journey.md

 ## First Client Meeting Minutes/Notes (Milestone 1)
 > Include your notes/minutes from the client meeting.

-Gaby is the design chair for E.Motion, she is a fine art major at Cornell AAP.
+Gabi is the design chair for E.Motion, she is a fine art major at Cornell AAP.

 K-Pop dancing focus group, organizes a lot of workshops where they teach people how to dance to specific K-Pop dances.
 They like to film their covers and post them to social media.
 Host one showcase every semester.
 Have one coming up, an opportunity for all performers to perform all the pieces that they have learned throughout the whole school year.